manuelbomi/Enterprise-Kubernetes-for-MLOps-DevOps-Automation/README.md

 Whether you are a **ML Engineer**, **Data Scientist**, or **DevOps practitioner**, this guide will help you understand:
 - How Kubernetes works
 - The role of YAML files
-- How clusters are provisioned
+- How clusters are provisoined
 - How containers, pods, and services interact
 - How to deploy apps for **DevOps CI/CD pipelines** and **MLOps workloads**